April 2019 Newsletter

 - Katherine Lee, CALS, Agricultural Economics and Rural Sociology

-- Clarissa Richardson, CLASS, Psychology and Communications Studies
+- Clarissa Richardson, CLASS, Department of Psychology and Communication

 - Dakota Roberson, Engineering, Electrical and Computer Engineering